How to Feel Less Triggered by the Things That Used to Set You Off

 Explore Inner Harmony

-Inside the Inner Harmony Private Program, I work with you through a personalized Clinical EFT process to gently understand what is happening beneath the trigger and support the emotional and nervous-system patterns that may be keeping old reactions in place.
+Inside the Inner Harmony Private Program, I work with you through a personalised Clinical EFT process to gently understand what is happening beneath the trigger and support the old patterns that may be keeping past reactions alive in the present.

-This 3-month private program gives us time to work with recurring triggers at a pace your nervous system can hold.
-We can identify the specific emotional charge, work with protective responses, support integration between sessions, and help your system begin responding with more steadiness and choice.
+This 3-month private program gives us time to work with recurring triggers at a pace your body can hold.
+We can identify the specific emotional charge, work with protective responses, support integration between sessions, and help your body begin responding with more steadiness and choice.

 If you are ready to explore whether Inner Harmony is the right level of support for you, you can begin with a private 15-minute consultation.